 In an existing home, consider using blow-in insulation, which, when installed with the dense pack technique, will provide significant air sealing.
 It can be added to exterior walls without much disturbance to finished areas of your home.
 If you’re remodeling and your wall cavities will be open, look into two-part spray foam or wet spray cellulose insulation.
+If your wall cavities are not going to be open, you could consider injectable spray foam insulation.
 If you’ll be doing the work yourself, blanket (batt and roll) insulation, while not capable of providing an air seal as dense pack and two-part spray foam will, is an affordable option.

 In a new home, first see our information about insulating a new home, which will help you choose from among the many types of insulation on the market.
 If you’re in the design phase of planning your new home, consider structural insulated panels, insulating concrete forms, and insulated concrete blocks.
 These materials literally have insulation built in, and houses built using these products often have superior insulating qualities and minimal thermal bridging.

 If you’re building a traditional framed house, consider using advanced wall framing techniques.
 These techniques improve the whole-wall R-value by reducing thermal bridging and maximizing the insulated wall area.

 Also consider using insulating wall sheathing rather than wood sheathing products.
 Half-inch foam sheathing provides an R-value of R-2 to R-3.5 and thicker foam board yields even higher R-values.
 Foam sheathing:

 - Provides a continuous layer of insulation, which reduces thermal bridging through wood studs, saving energy and improving comfort.

 - Is easier to cut and install than heavier sheathing products.